 Skip to content

-Once you have configured your Azure AD account, you can connect it to IdentityNow to display the total effective access users have to your cloud systems and resources.
-To display this data, you must use the Azure AD identity and CIEM Azure cloud governance connectors.
+Once you have configured your Microsoft Entra ID account, you can connect it to IdentityNow to display the total effective access users have to your cloud systems and resources.

 FedRamp Limitations